Transformation and Technology Evolving Trends in Portfolio Valuation and Monitoring for Alternative Funds

 • Gap Assessment: Compare the current state to the desired future state and make a list of all gaps.
 Cross-functional teams should be involved to identify any impacts to their processes.

-• High-Level Road Map: Using the gaps identified in the preceding step, the project team should determine the necessary steps to close the gaps, including noting any areas that require additional, detailed assessment.
+• High-Level Road Map: Using the gaps identified in the preceding step, the project team should determine the necessary steps to close/bridge the gaps, including noting any areas that require additional, detailed assessment.
 These actions should be rated by priority and difficulty (e.g., considering time required, resource constraints, budgeting concerns, and dependencies) and should be time boxed.

 Third-Party Assistance